RANJITHKUMARC143/Trafficfrnd/backend/DEPLOYMENT.md

-# Deployment Guide for Traffic Friend Backend
+# Deployment Guide for Traffic Frnd Backend

 ## Deploying to Render